 Non-mess Paint Writing

 Simple!
 Put some paint in a plastic zip lock bag.
-Have children pick sight words and then use a cotton bud or their finger to write the sight word!
+Have children pick sight words and then use a cotton swab or their finger to write the sight word!

 Scratch Paper Fun

 My daughter loves this paper!
-I can pick it up fairly cheaply from my local newsagent.
+I can pick it up fairly cheaply from my local craft store.
 Simply use sight word flashcards and encourage children to write each sight word on the scratch paper to create a colorful list of sight words.